 A Pakistani man has been jailed for nine years at the Central Criminal Court for killing a man he suspected of having an affair with his wife.

-Shahzad Hussain, aged 35, with a last address at Woodland Avenue, Mosney, Co Meath, was previously jailed for life for murdering his wife’s cousin and his own distant relative, Muhammad Arif, 32.
+Shahzad Hussain (aged 35), with a last address at Woodland Avenue, Mosney, Co Meath, was previously jailed for life for murdering his wife's cousin and his own distant relative Muhammad Arif (aged 32).

-He was also given seven years for seriously injuring his wife, Rashida Bibi Haider, 44, and two years for assaulting her on January 6, 2011, at Mr Arif’s apartment in Fitzwilliam Court, Dyer St, Drogheda, Co Louth.
+He was also sentenced to seven years for seriously injuring his wife Rashida Bibi Haider (aged 44) and two years for assaulting her on January 6, 2011 at Mr Arif’s apartment in Fitzwilliam Court, Dyer Street, Drogheda, Co Louth.

 He had denied the charges.

-However, in July 2014, the Court of Criminal Appeal quashed his murder conviction and ordered a retrial after a three-judge court found a “very real risk of injustice” in the manner in which the central question of provocation was explained to the jury by the trial judge.
+However, in July 2014 the Court of Criminal Appeal quashed his murder conviction and ordered a retrial after a three-judge court found that there was a “very real risk of injustice” in the manner in which the central question of provocation was explained to the jury by the trial judge.

-At the time, prosecution counsel told the court this plea “meets the case in the circumstances”.
+At the time prosecution counsel told the court that this plea "meets the case in the circumstances".

-The court previously heard Hussain was serving a sentence on the other two counts on the indictment “as those were not overturned by the court of appeal.”
+The court previously heard that Hussain was currently serving a sentence on the other two counts on the indictment "as those were not overturned by the court of appeal."

-Yesterday, Ms Justice Margaret Heneghan extended her sympathy to the family of Mr Arif, who she said had “died so tragically”.
+Today, Ms Justice Margaret Heneghan extended her sympathy to the family of Mr Arif who she said had "died so tragically".

 Ms Justice Heneghan told the court that at the sentence hearing on April 4, evidence was given by Detective Inspector Patrick Marry from Dundalk Garda Station concerning the "distressing facts of this case".

-The judge then imposed a nine-year custodial sentence and backdated it to the date of his arrest, January 7, 2011.
+The judge then imposed a nine-year custodial sentence and backdated it to the date of his arrest on January 7 2011.